FKnottenbelt/LS_170/lesson_02/http_notes.md

 from another domain, bypassing the same-origin policy.
 CORS works by adding new HTTP headers, which allow servers to serve resources to permitted origin domains.

+> Summary
+HTTP is a text-based protocol that is the foundation of the web.

+There are two parties involved in HTTP: the client and the server.

+A complete HTTP interaction involves a request which is sent from the client to the server, and a response which is sent from the server to the client.

+A request is sent to a host and must include a method, a path, and a Host header.
+It may also include parameters, additional headers, or a body.

+GET is the HTTP method used to retrieve a resource from the server.

+A response must include a status.
+It may also include headers or a body.

+A 200 OK status in a response means the request was successful.

+Modern web browsers include debugging tools that allow you to inspect the HTTP activity of a page.